neondatabase/postgres-sample-dbs/README.md

 # How the dataset files were created

-Data was loaded into [Neon Postgres](https://neon.tech/) (Postgres 15) using the prescribed installation method, or a schema was created for the raw data and data was loaded from a delimited file (.csv).
-Next, the data was dumped to `*.sql` files using the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) utility.
+Data was loaded into [Neon Postgres](https://neon.tech/) (Postgres 15) using the prescribed installation method, or a schema was created for the raw data and data was loaded from a delimited file (`.csv`).
+The data was them dumped to `*.sql` files using the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) utility.
 For example:

 ```bash
 pg_dump "postgres://[user]:[password]@[hostname]/[dbname]" --file=[file_name].sql --format=p --no-owner --no-privileges --no-tablespaces